|

 implications _ since, for example, the so-called free

-better if the ownership of productive capital were to be extended
+much better if the ownership of productive capital were

 As for Says Theorem (Law), would not its unequivocal